HEALTH AND SAFETY

 - Daily Health Questionnaire: The Daily Health Questionnaire for scholars is no longer required when you arrive on campus.
 We strongly encourage families to continue this practice at home prior to coming to school.
 Scholars with symptoms consistent with COVID should stay home.

-- Vaccination: Our organizational decisions have been and will continue to be guided by science and public health data – recent details from the CDC have shown the COVID-19 Delta variant is causing an increase in cases across the country.
+- Vaccination: Our organizational decisions have been and will continue to be guided by science and public health data.
 At the same time, we have new information from the CDC about the incredible effectiveness of vaccines at preventing the worst impacts of the virus.
 We are proud that 85% of Aspire staff are fully vaccinated, as we know from the CDC and other experts that vaccination is our best path forward to ending the pandemic.
-With 83% of all current cases occurring among unvaccinated individuals, we strongly encourage all adults and children 12 and older to be vaccinated.
+With 83% of all current cases occurring among unvaccinated individuals, we strongly encourage all adults and children 5 and older to be vaccinated.
 Visit here for COVID-19 vaccines facts and information and here for vaccination information.

 Is anyone being required to get the COVID-19 vaccine?

-While Aspire highly encourages all teammates and scholars over 12 to be vaccinated for COVID-19, we are not requiring vaccination at this time.
+While Aspire highly encourages all teammates and scholars 5 and older to be vaccinated for COVID-19, we are not requiring vaccination at this time.
 Studies are showing that the COVID-19 vaccine provides lasting protection and is highly effective against COVID-19 illness and variants.
 Getting the vaccine offers almost 100% protection not only to yourself but also helps your family and community stay safe.
 Details from CDC and other experts have shown the following:

 - More than 99% of patients hospitalized with COVID-19 are not fully vaccinated.